circonus-labs/circonus-irondb-datasource/ALERTING.md

 ## Alerting Test

-Let's load the plugin we've configured & built into Grafana running in Docker:
+Let's load the plugin we've configured & built into Grafana running in Docker.
+This requires a CIRCONUS_API_KEY to be set in your environment, and assumes the account that key provides access to has 1+ metrics named `duration`.

 ```
-(cd $GRAFANA_PLUGINS; docker run --detach --rm --publish 3000:3000 \
-  -v "$(pwd)":/var/lib/grafana/plugins --name grafana-plugin grafana/grafana:7.3.7)
+$ docker/run-local.sh
 ```

-Now we can hit http://localhost:3000, login with the default `admin`/`admin`, and click `skip` to avoid changing the password.
-Next click the gear (for Configuration), Data Sources, and Add Data Source.
-Scroll down to the very bottom, and select IRONdb.
-Leave all the default values, and click Save & Test.

-Click the `+`, then Dashboard, then Add new panel.
+Now we can hit http://localhost:3000, and check out the preconfigured `irondb test` dashboard, which should start alerting immediately if the `duration` metric's value is 200 or more.